niks36/springsecurity/README.md

-# SSL using Spring boot
+# Two way SSL using Spring boot

-This example shows how to set up client server communication using Spring boot security.
+This example shows how to set up client server communication using Spring boot security SSL.
+Here, we will demo two way ssl between client & server

 # Getting Started